Adam262/EverCode/README.md

 + Twitter Bootstrap

 ##CHALLENGES##
 + routing for content update.
 I had issues updating note tag and comment fields via PUT requests.
-My current solution works but is expensive in that it updates complete note object rather than simply updating edited fields
+My current solution works but is expensive in that it updates complete note object rather than simply updating edited fields.
 + I had a hard time getting the tile sorting library Isotope.js to work in Angular.
 I finally switched to ngAnimate directive given my short deadline.
-+ Deploying to Heroku.   note_ify was my first deployment - I encountered a lot of conflicts regarding Angular versions and Node modules.
++ deploying to Heroku.   note_ify was my first deployment - I encountered a lot of dependencyconflicts in both Node and Angular.
+But learned a lot that will make my next deployment smoother!

 ##IMPROVEMENTS##
-+ add drag and drop functionality
++ add drag and drop functionality.
++ lock content delete to author only - this is quick.
-+ expand existing Facebook integration to allow sharing of notes and notebooks among Facebook friends
++ expand existing Facebook integration to allow sharing of notes and notebooks among Facebook friends.
 + integrate to other social media APIs to allow file sharing.